Website Manager

 How many coaches and team moms are on each team?

-There is no maximum amount of coaches/team moms for a team.
-Head Coaches are responsible for the placement of assistant coaches and team moms on their team.
-If you are interested in being a Head Coach or filling one of staff positions, then please fill out an application.
-If you would rather assistant coach or volunteer in another capacity, please contact us at [email protected] or contacting the head coach or Head Team Mom directly.
+There is no limit to the number of coaches or team moms for a team.
+Head Coaches are responsible for selecting their assistant coaches and team moms.
+If you are interested in becoming a Head Coach or filling another staff position, please complete an application.
+If you prefer to be an assistant coach or volunteer in a different capacity, please contact us at [email protected] or reach out directly to the Head Coach or Head Team Mom.

 Are parents expected to volunteer during the season?

-Yes, parents are expected to volunteer throughout the season.
-Once teams have been scheduled, each team mom will coordinate volunteer schedules.
-Volunteering and fundraiser is required to help our organization run.
+Parents are expected to volunteer throughout the season.
+Once teams are divided, each team mom will coordinate volunteer schedules.
+Parents will assist by covering the concession stand.

 Are there weights limits?